bluewave-labs/verifywise/README.md

 ./install.sh
 ```

+Now the server is running on the IP and the port you defined in .env.prod file (8080 by default).

-If the install.sh script doesn't work, try the following commands:
+If the install.sh script doesn't work for some reason, try the following commands:

 ```
 docker-compose --env-file .env.prod up -d backend